By Xi En, United States

 What is the difference between God’s words and man’s words?

 God is the Creator; we humans are created beings.
 There is a substantial difference between the Creator and the created.
 They cannot be placed on the same level and cannot be confused with each other.
-God’s work and word cannot be replaced by any corrupted man’s work and word.
+The work and word of God cannot be replaced by any corrupted man’s work and word.
 In the course of us humans experiencing God’s work, no matter how great our experiences, understanding and enlightenment from the Holy Spirit benefit other people, they cannot be treated as God’s word but can only be used as a reference.
 Just like Paul, Peter and Matthew at that time, although their letters were beneficial and constructive, they cannot be said to be the words of the Holy Spirit.
 This is undoubtable!
-God’s words are the expression of God’s disposition and all that He has and is.
+The words of God are the expression of God’s disposition and all that He has and is.
 They are the reality of positive things and can be man’s life.
 Words spoken by man that conform with the truth all come from man’s experience and understanding of God’s word and the truth, and just represent the stature of man at the time.
 The words that conform with the truth can only provide people with a bit of help and benefit.
 They cannot be man’s life.
 Even with the enlightenment and illumination of the Holy Spirit, they are still man’s words, and cannot be compared with God’s word at all.